Does your pet need an emergency vet?

-Paoli Vetcare takes pet emergencies during business hours & extended times after-hours for established clients, whenever possible.
+We see all pet emergencies during business hours.
 Our team is trained and equipped to handle any of your pet’s urgent care needs.
-Always attempt to call our number first when you think your pet is having an emergency.
+If possible—call first when you think your pet is having an emergency—so we can help guide you and prepare.

 OFFICE HOURS EMERGENCY VET SERVICES: